The Query Complexity of Local Search and Brouwer in Rounds: Local Search

 \paragraph{Choice of random walk} Let $\mathcal{Q}_k$ denote the total number of queries allowed for an algorithm that runs in $k$ rounds.
 Let $\mathcal{Q}= \mathcal{Q}_k /k$ be the average number of queries in each round.
 The minimum point among $\mathcal{Q}_k / 2$ uniformly random queries will be at most $100 \cdot n^d / \mathcal{Q}_k$ steps away from the solution with high probability.

 We set the number of points in the staircase to $\Theta(n^d / \mathcal{Q}_k)$.
 This strikes a balance between two extremes.
-If the staircase is too long, then an algorithm like steepest descent with warm-start~\cite{aldous1983minimization}, which starts by querying many random points in round $1$, is likely to hit the staircase in a region that is O$(n^d/\mathcal{Q}_k)$ close to the endpoint.
+If the staircase is too long, then an algorithm like steepest descent with warm-start~(\cite{aldous1983minimization}), which starts by querying many random points in round $1$, is likely to hit the staircase in a region that is O$(n^d/\mathcal{Q}_k)$ close to the endpoint.
 If the staircase is too short, then an algorithm such as steepest descent will find the end of the staircase in a few rounds.

-Since we choose the staircase via a random walk, there are two factors affect the difficulty of finding the solution: the {mixing time} and what we call the ``local predictability'' of the walk.
+Since we choose the staircase via a random walk, there are two key factors affect the difficulty of finding the solution: the {mixing time} and what we call the ``local predictability'' of the walk.
+We now explain how the algorithm could exploit a slow mixing time or a high local predictability with two random walks in Figure~\ref{fig:walk_comparison}:

-Consider the random walks in Figure~\ref{fig:walk_comparison}.
-The first random walk ( Figure~\ref{fig:walk_comparison}, left) randomly moves to one of its neighbor in each step.
+The first random walk (Figure~\ref{fig:walk_comparison}, left) randomly moves to one of its neighbor in each step.
 This random walk has very low local predictability and may be difficult for fully adaptive algorithms to learn.
-However, it mixes more slowly, which could be exploited by an algorithm with multiple queries per round.
+However, it mixes rather slowly, which could be exploited by the following simple algorithm: In each round, it queries all the points on the boundary of the cube of side length $s$, with the current best point as the center.
+This random walk will keep dwelling within this cube before reaching the boundary of it for $\Theta(s^2)$ steps in expectation.
+Therefore, the best point on the boundary gets $\Theta(s^2)$ steps closer to the end point than the previous best point in expectation.
+However, we only allow this algorithm to get $O(s)$ steps closer to the end if we want a tight bound.

 The second random walk (Figure~\ref{fig:walk_comparison}, right) moves from $x_0$ to a uniform random point $x_1$ selected from a cube of side length $\ell$ centered at $x_0$ and uses $d$ straight segments to connect these two points.
 This random walk is more locally predictable, since each straight segment of length $O(\ell)$ could be learned with $O(\log \ell)$ queries via binary search.
-Thus the walk could be learned efficiently by a fully adaptive algorithm.
-On the other hand, the random walk mixes faster than the one in the left figure: it takes only $O(\ell)$ points to mix in the cube region of side length $\ell$.
-Thus, the second random walk is better when there aren't enough rounds to find each straight segment via binary search.
+Thus, this walk could be tracked more efficiently than the naive steepest descent in the fully adaptive setting.
+On the other hand, this random walk mixes faster than the one in the left figure: it takes only $O(\ell)$ steps to mix in the cube region of side length $\ell$.
+Thus, the second random walk might be better when there aren't enough rounds to find every straight segment via binary search.